 - Professor Bakshi has considerable research work on rural and urban problems of India, macro and micro planning, development and evaluation studies, to his credit.

-- Some of these include, an academician at the St. Xavier’s College, Ranchi University, India;
+- He started his professional career, as an academician at the St. Xavier’s College, Ranchi University, India;

-- The Institute of Social Studies, The Hague, Holland;
+- Some of the other organisations, where he had the privilege to work, include—The Institute of Social Studies, The Hague, Holland;

 - The Indian Aid Mission, Kathmandu, Nepal, with an assignment by the Ministry of External Affairs, Government of India, in the Tribhuvan University, Kathmandu;